ai4altruism/claude-cli/README.md

-# Claude API CLI Chat
+# Anthropic API Example - CLI Chat

-This repository demonstrates a simple command-line chat implementation using the Anthropic Claude API.
+This repository demonstrates a simple command-line chat implementation using the Anthropic API for access to the Claude family of models.
 It serves as a foundational building block for developers looking to integrate advanced AI capabilities into their Python applications.

 ## Overview

-The Anthropic Claude API provides access to Anthropic's powerful Claude models, enabling developers to build applications with state-of-the-art generative AI capabilities.
+This API provides access to Anthropic's powerful Claude models, enabling developers to build applications with state-of-the-art generative AI capabilities.
 This repository implements a simple command-line chat interface that maintains conversation history and shows the basic patterns that can be extended for more complex use cases.

 ## Features